HL7/fhir-gender-harmony/input/pagecontent/fhirgenderharmony.md

    * Creating jurisdiction or use case specific structures that are directly tied to the specific concept being exchanged, such as [us-core-birthsex](http://hl7.org/fhir/us/core/StructureDefinition-us-core-birthsex.html), ukcore-birthsex, or new jurisdictional or use case specific extensions
    * Using a generic structure such as the individual-recordedSexOrGender FHIR extension if available for the context in question or a FHIR Observation resource

-### US Specific Guidance
-In the US, Birth Sex (a.k.a.
-Sex Assigned at Birth) is part of the USCDIv1.
-There are two extensions that may be considered for communicating this concept:
-* us-core-birthsex: This extension was created by US Core to meet US-specific requirements.
-* individual-recordedSexOrGender: This extension was created by the Gender Harmony Project as a generic option for recording any sex or gender concept that does not have a more specific field or extension.

-For R4 implementations in the US that require conformance to US Core, our recommendation is to use the us-core-birthsex extension to maintain consistency within the US implementer community for exchanging the Sex Assigned at Birth concept.

 ### General Guidance